kyra-rk/nlp-prompt-engineering/README.md

 This repo contains the data and code for our paper "Comparing Prompt Engineering Techniques".

 ## Authors
-Anum Ahmad
-Kyra Ramesh Krishna
-Tramy Dong
+Anum Ahmad, Kyra Ramesh Krishna, and Tramy Dong

 ## Datasets
 We use the google-research-datasets/poem_sentiment dataset from Hugging Face.
 We have built a script `make_data.py` that extracts the data from the site and combines the train, validation and test data into one cohesive dataset.
 The folder `poem_data` with the file `poem_sentiment_data.csv` is the result of running this program.

+## Setting Up
+We have conveniently created `setup_venv.sh` to help you set up a virtual environment that will install all the neccesary packages for you.
+Simply run `source setup_venv.sh`.

 ## Usage
 You can run `predict.py` on a poem sentiment classification task with FlanT5 and ChatGPT.
 You will need to specify the setting, model, and api key as arguments to this program: